-- 1 The class characterBuffer is now derived from JTCMonitor.
-In Java this is not necessary, since all Java objects inherit implicitly from java.lang.Object, which provides the monitor functionality. - 21,35 The addchar and writeBuffer methods are now thread safe.
+Line 1 The class CharacterBuffer is now derived from JTCMonitor.
+In Java this is not necessary, since all Java objects inherit implicitly from java.lang.Object, which provides the monitor functionality.

+Lines 21, 35 The addChar and writeBuffer methods are now thread safe.
 Instead of declaring the operations as synchronized (as is done in Java), the functions first create an instance of JTCSynchronized with the CharacterBuffer's monitor object as argument.

-So all that has to be done to translate a thread-safe (i.e., synchronized) Java class to a thread-safe JThreads/C+ + class is to:
+So all that has to be done to translate a thread-safe (that is, synchronized) Java class to a thread-safe JThreads/C++ class is to: